By John King, Business Development Manager at Umbrella Managed Systems

 “Global Entrepreneurship Week is the world’s largest celebration of the innovators and job creators who launch startups that bring ideas to life, drive economic growth and expand human welfare.
 During one week each November, GEW inspires people everywhere through local, national and global activities designed to help them take the next step in their entrepreneurial journey.
 These activities, from large-scale competitions and events to intimate networking gatherings, connect participants to potential collaborators, mentors and even investors — introducing them to new possibilities and exciting opportunities.”

 Umbrella has always been an entrepreneurial company.
-When Heath and Trent started the company, they were looking to create a better way to do technology support for area businesses.
+When Heath and Trent started the company, they were looking to create a better way to do technical support for area businesses.
 I’ve never started a company of my own, but I’m helping Umbrella grow.
 And a great place to meet and learn about growth and entrepreneurship is with GEW.

 GEW was hosted by many different groups all over the Kansas City metro.